newrelic/newrelic-telemetry-sdk-specs/configuration-and-logging.md

 # Logging

 SDK implementations **MUST** write troubleshooting and error information to a log file by whatever means is the most idiomatic for the language.
 SDKs **MUST** provide a mechanism to configure the destination and verbosity of the log.
+When using the default configuration, the SDK should not log.

 SDKs also **MUST** provide a way of disabling the SDK's logging.